passportxyz/passport-docs/pages/building-with-passport/tutorials/gating-access-with-passport-scores.md

 * Implement gating so that some content is only available to users with scores above a threshold
 * Redirect users to instructions for improving their Passport scores

-{% hint style="info" %}
-This tutorial is a more detailed version of a video tutorial put together by Nader Dabit.\
+This tutorial is a more detailed version of a video tutorial put together by Nader Dabit.
-Check out his video and related sample code at the following links:\
+Check out his video and related sample code at the following links:
-\

 [Build Your First Sybil-Resistant Web App with Gitcoin Passport & Next.js](https://www.youtube.com/watch?v=bfkalDSvRDc)

 [Sample code](https://gist.github.com/dabit3/10f93a001d75a1b44e5ec2001b33e4f6)
-{% endhint %}

 ### Prerequisites

 To follow this tutorial, you'll need [Next.js](https://nextjs.org/), [Node](https://nodejs.org/en), and [Chakra-UI](https://chakra-ui.com/) installed on your machine.
 We will also be using the [Gitcoin Passport API](../scorer-api/).

-{% hint style="info" %}
 Before we delve into this, it's important to note that there are a few preliminary steps you need to complete.
 Please ensure that these prerequisites are met before proceeding with the guide.

 1. You have created a Passport Scorer and received a Scorer ID
 2. You have an API key
-{% endhint %}

 If you haven't completed the preliminary steps above please refer to [API Access](https://docs.passport.gitcoin.co/building-with-passport/scorer-api/api-access) first.
 Once you're done with that, return here and continue with this walkthrough.